NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

     - **[The Slash Commands Doesn't Appear](#the-slash-commands-doesnt-appear)**
     - **[Integration Requires Code Grant](#integration-requires-code-grant)**
 8. **[App Issues](#app-issues)**\
-    Problems about why the ad button doesn't work, and others, and how to solve them.
     - **[The Ad Button Doesn't Work](#the-ad-button-doesnt-work)**
     - **[Ghost Functions From The Changelog](#ghost-functions-from-the-changelog)**